-Micro chose to study Digital Innovation Management MSc at Loughborough University London due to our outstanding reputation.
+Mirco chose to study Internet Technologies with Business Management MSc (now Digital Innovation Management MSc) at Loughborough University London due to our outstanding reputation.

-Micro hopes to further her study by studying a PhD in Engineering.
+Micro hopes to further his education by studying a PhD in engineering.

-What were you doing before you started your master's?
+What were you doing before you started your master's degree?

 Why did you choose Loughborough University London?

 I researched online to see if I could find an exciting, challenging and demanding programme that will enable me to make a decisive contribution to our digital future.
 Loughborough University London was one university that appeared in the search query.
 I was thrilled with the idea of being able to study at a new, start-up campus while also being able to study at a renowned university in a fantastic global city.

 What’s your favourite thing about Loughborough University London?

 I have so many favourite things about Loughborough University London.
 This includes the inspiring students I have met throughout my time here; the learning and teaching; the Students Union; the dozen of events with company partners and so much more!

 I received a fully funded scholarship awarded by the 'Foundation of German Business - Stiftung der Deutschen Wirtschaft gGmbH'.

 What did you enjoy the most about your course?